ay05h/Text-Generation-/README.md

+Here’s the revised document with all equations removed and additional theoretical explanations added:

+---

 # Text Generation Using RNN, GRU, LSTM, and Transformer Models

 ## Introduction
-This repository demonstrates the implementation of text generation models using four neural network architectures: RNN, GRU, LSTM, and Transformer.
+This repository demonstrates the implementation of text generation models using four neural network architectures: Recurrent Neural Networks (RNN), Gated Recurrent Units (GRU), Long Short-Term Memory (LSTM), and Transformers.
 These models are trained on text data to generate sequences based on a given prompt.
 The pipeline includes data preprocessing, model training, and sequence generation, providing insights into the workings and performance of each model.

 ---